xuesixi/clox/readme.md

 * A map has a`length` field.
 * In context where an expression is expected, `{}` creates a map.
 We can initialize the map with `key : value` pairs separated by `,`.
 * If the key does not exist in the map, `map[key]` returns `nil`.
-* Map is also iterable.
+* Maps are also iterable.
 The iterator returns the key-value pair array (of length 2) each time.
-Map is unordered.
+Map iteration is unordered.

 ```lox
 var m = {